-A constitutional monarchy, the King is young, popular and regarded as the guardian of Buddhism.
-Under the National Security Act 1992, it is treason to speak against the king, people or country and anyone guilty can be jailed.
+A constitutional monarchy, the king is young, popular and regarded as the guardian of Buddhism.
+Under the National Security Act 1992, it is treason to speak against the king, people, or country and anyone guilty can be jailed.
 Bhutan is a very small country, bordering the two most populous countries in the world, China and India.
 China has also been building village infrastructure on another part of Bhutanese territory, thus tacitly claiming ownership of land for the Tibet Autonomous Region.
 This position requires wisdom in balancing foreign relations, although traditionally ties with India have always been stronger.
 Bhutan has so far avoided offending China.

 All citizens are expected to follow Buddhism.
 Deviants are regarded with suspicion and become social pariahs.
 Most Christians come from a Nepalese background, many of whom are living in the south.
-During the country's UN Universal Periodic Review in 2019, the government stated that, "Registration of religious organization is not a prerequisite for practice," but Christians still have not been given legal status.
-Christian groups are able to meet but have to do so without raising any attention.
+During the country's UN Universal Periodic Review in 2019, the government stated that, "Registration of a religious organization is not a prerequisite for practice," but Christians still have not been given legal status.
+Christian groups are able to meet but must do so without raising any attention.
 Churches that applied for registration have continued to await approval from the government's Commission for Religious Organizations (CRO).
+Bhutan's economy heavily relies on tourism.
+After the COVID-19 pandemic, the country re-opened for international tourists from September 2021.
+However, the daily amount those tourists are obliged to spend increased from 70 to 200 USD, potentially limiting the number of tourist arrivals.